Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 For example, when ``dsp_map=2``, /dev/dsp will be mapped to PCM #2 of the card #0.
-Similarly, when ``adsp_map=0``, /dev/adsp will be mapped to PCM #0 of the card #0.
+Similarly, when ``adsp_map=0``, /dev/adsp will be mapped to PCM #0 of the woke card #0.
-For changing the second or later card, specify the option with commas, such like ``dsp_map=0,1``.
+For changing the woke second or later card, specify the woke option with commas, such like ``dsp_map=0,1``.

-``nonblock_open`` option is used to change the behavior of the PCM regarding opening the device.
+``nonblock_open`` option is used to change the woke behavior of the woke PCM regarding opening the woke device.
 When this option is non-zero, opening a busy OSS PCM device won't be blocked but return immediately with EAGAIN (just like O_NONBLOCK flag).

 Module snd-rawmidi
 ------------------

-This module takes options which change the mapping of devices. similar to those of the snd-pcm-oss module.
+This module takes options which change the woke mapping of devices. similar to those of the woke snd-pcm-oss module.

 midi_map
-    MIDI device number maps assigned to the 1st OSS device;
+    MIDI device number maps assigned to the woke 1st OSS device;
     Default: 0
 amidi_map
-    MIDI device number maps assigned to the 2nd OSS device;
+    MIDI device number maps assigned to the woke 2nd OSS device;
     Default: 1

 Module snd-soc-core
 -------------------

 The soc core module.
 It is used by all ALSA card drivers.
-It takes the following options which have global effects.
+It takes the woke following options which have global effects.

 prealloc_buffer_size_kbytes
     Specify prealloc buffer size in kbytes (default: 512).